aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 - A validator leader is selected by a deterministic formula based on the validator reputation determined by validator's performance (including whether the validator has voted in the past or not) and stake. **This leader selection is not done by voting.**
 - The selected leader sends a proposal containing the collected quorum votes of the previous proposal and the leader's proposed order of transactions for the new block.
 - All the validators from the validator set will vote on the leader's proposal for the new block.
 Once consensus is reached, the block can be finalized.
 Hence, the actual list of votes to achieve consensus is a subset of all the validators in the validator set.
-This leader validator is rewarded. **Rewards are given only to the leader validators, not to the voter validators.**
+This leader validator is rewarded. **Rewards are given only to the leader validator, not to the voter validators.**
 - The above flow repeats with the selection of another validator leader and repeating the steps for the next new block.
 Rewards are given at the end of the epoch.

 ## Validator state and stake state